 - Map or guidebook

 - A nice outfit – in case you decide to go for a fancy dinner or to see a show

-- Several casual outfits – preferably one per day, per person
+- Several casual outfits – check out some mix and match outfits – preferably one per day, per person

 - A sweater or hoodie

 - Socks, underwear, and other delicates

 - Swimwear – if there’s a swimming pool or beach